1950s neck scarf

 During 1940 up to 1945, English textile company Jacqmar produced scarves with propaganda designs and motifs.
 The scarves featured slogans such as ‘Salvage Your Rubber,’ and ‘Into Battle.’
 The company also utilized motifs inspired by the Armed Forces.
 The Army, Navy, and Air Force all featured in Jacqmar designs.
 These scarves were known as propaganda scarves, and were made to help keep up the morale of civilians.

-Colorful big prints on 1940s scarves.
+Colorful big prints on 1940s neck and head scarves.

-In addition to propaganda scarves, novelty print scarves featuring bold patterns, florals, and primary colors were also popular.
+In addition to propaganda scarves, novelty print scarves featuring bold patterns, plaid, florals, and primary colors were also popular.
 Women would wear the scarves tied about their neck, over their head, or to cover their hair in a turban wrap.

 As some women were now working in new roles and positions, their hair had to be kept in check and out of the way.
 It became fashionable to tie a scarf around the head in a turban to keep the hair off the face.
 Watch this video by Royal Vintage for tips and technique on tying a vintage 1940s style turban.